kesh-lang/kesh/bracketless.md

     age: #number
     speak: () -> "Hi, I'm { this.name }."

--- the following can be read as "joe is a person object with name 'Joe' and age 27"
+-- the following can be read as "joe is a person with name 'Joe' and age 27"
 joe: #person
     name: 'Joe'
     age: 27